 Even in North Dakota, the state with the smallest gap between tuition costs for private and public colleges, students will still save an average of $30,300 by earning a four-year degree from the latter.

-Ultimately, for any individual looking to go to a four-year college, choosing a public versus a private institution should be a major factor when deciding college affordability.
+Ultimately, for any individual looking to go to a four-year college, choosing a public versus a private institution should be a major factor when deciding college affordability — especially if the cost of attendance affects how much debt a student will take on via federal or private student loans.

 A great college costs saving strategy is to attend a community college for the first 60 credits and then transfer to a four-year public or private college.
 For more information on how the costs shake out for that, check out our study on the top 10 states where college students save the most money.